-Women have long been negatively stereotyped in every society, usually portrayed as of them by their male compatriots as well as the white master is dual: a working animal to do every chore in the household in the one hand, and an object for the master's sexual appetite in the other hand.
+Abstract- Women have long been negatively stereotyped in every society, usually portrayed as submissive and passive.
+In the case of the black women in the slavery context, the conception of them by their male compatriots as well as the white master is dual: a working animal to do every chore in the household in the one hand, and an object for the master's sexual appetite in the other hand.
 Scholars in Amer ican slavery have grappled with the question of gender differences among slaves in the Americas in the seventeenth and eighteenth centuries.
 Whereas some scholars hold that both male and female slaves were assigned different roles, feminist scholars hold that enslaved women labored no less than enslaved men.
 They observed that unlike white women, female slaves performed the same roles as men slaves.
-The present